vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 #### MorphTarget

-* Normals and tangents are not saved in MorphTarget
+* Tangents are not saved in MorphTarget

 #### morphTarget Name